linnstrand/my-react-notes/React.md

 - Avoid nested states.
 Flatten (normalize) the data.

 Avoid redundant states by calculating value during render.
 Local variables wont trigger re-render.
 Calculate the cost, and only memoize if it is above 1ms.
 Confirm that useMemo actually improves performance.
-When running this test, trottle CPU.
+When running this test, throttle CPU.

 ```ts
 console.time("timer name");